solidstudiosh/ocpp-virtual-charge-point/README.md

 Configure env variables:

 ```
-WS_URL - websocket endpoint
+WS_URL: websocket endpoint
-CP_ID - ID of this VCP
+CP_ID:  ID of this VCP
-PASSWORD - if used for OCPP Authentication, otherwise can be left blank
+PASSWORD: if used for OCPP Authentication, otherwise can be left blank
-INITIAL_METER_READINGS - Initial meter readings (passed in Wats)
+INITIAL_METER_READINGS: Initial meter readings (passed in Wats)
+COUNT:   number of VCPs to load
+CP_PREFIX:  serial number prefix when loading multiple VCPs
+SLEP_TIME: time delay between OCPP commands
+TEST_CHARGE:  flags if test charge will start when program runs
+START_CHANCE: % chance of test charge starting
+DURATION: time of charge duration
+RANDOM_DELAY: random delay time
+TWIN_GUN: flags if VCP will have dual gun connectors
 ```

 Run OCPP 1.6: